-Globalshift Limited - copyright © 2009 to 2019; All rights reserved.
+Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

+Oil and gas exploration began in 1889 when Austrian geologists Katzer and Hofer began exploring the Majevica area.
 Over 50 onshore exploration wells were drilled mostly in the 1950s in the Bosnian republic when it was part of Yugoslavia.
 Many of these were in the northeast along the edge of the Pannonian Basin where it is known as the Tuzla Basin.

-In 2013 Shell was also looking at a large concession offered by the Federation of Bosnia and Herzegovina in the Dinarides but has since pulled out.
+In 2013 Shell was looking at a large concession offered by the Federation of Bosnia and Herzegovina in the Dinarides but has since pulled out.
+Total also expressed interest but pulled out in 2016.
 Globalshift forecasts no oil or gas production from the country for the short or medium term.

-For recent events see News Briefs.
+For recent events see News.

 BOSNIA AND HERZEGOVINA: SEDIMENTARY BASINS